LS-LT1, LS-LT15-V2, LS-LT20 and LS-LT40

 Types designed are as shown respectively above and below.
 As elevated platforms they notionally will be able for: LS-LT1 (Ø1 m) 100 gm, LS-LT15-V2 (Ø15 m) 200 kg, LS-LT20 (Ø20 m) 600 kg and LS-LT40 (Ø40 m) 5000 kg payloads.

-With reduced drag form, they should drift downwind less than spherical balloon types, be steadier and, when moored, manage higher winds (storms).
+With reduced drag form, they should drift downwind less than spherical or other bulbous balloon types, be steadier (due to aerodynamic lift developed) and, when moored, manage higher winds (storms).

 Enthusiasts who perhaps would like to build or buy and operate the small LS-LT1 may gain pricing and agreement forms for: cooperation, drawings, materials, guidance documents and support from contact.